 - Reporting another crime: one of the important probation conditions is you will not commit any crime during your probation period.
 Even a small crime will be considered a probation violation.

 - Not being enrolled/employed: In some sentences, you are required to enroll in a school or get a job.

 - Fail to stay away from prohibited people/places: An important condition of probation violation is to stay away from certain people.
 Usually, these are the people involved in criminal activities.
 Violation of this probation term can result in severe consequences.

 Consequences You Could Face for Violating Probation:

-If you feel guilty of violating probation terms and conditions, you will be required to attend another court gearing.
+If you feel guilty of violating probation terms and conditions, you will be required to attend another court gearing in Oklahoma.
 If you violate any probation condition, you can face further consequences.
 The judge could impose the following sentence upon probation violation:

 - Extend your probation period under the same condition

 - Impose additional requirements and modify your probation